pavankat/medium-node-express-mongo-app/README.md

 * We'll use mongoDB to store data and we'll use mongoose as the ORM (object relational mapper) to mongoDB.
 Mongoose will make communicating to mongoDB easier for us.
 * Node.js is the backend programming language we'll be using

-* We'll use jade to render the views even though it fucking sucks.
-I used it so I can really understand how much it fucking sucks, so the next time I see someone using it, I can tell them to go fuck themselves in a very specific way.
+* We'll use jade to render the views even though it sucks.

 # GOAL
 * this app will help demonstrate REST in the simplest possible way for beginners